When normal uninstall or disable is not available for an app, we DO have a bigger axe for trimming devices, even un-rooted ones

 ADB shell pm uninstall --user 0 com.samsung.android.provider.stickerprovider ADB shell pm uninstall --user 0 com.samsung.android.app.camera.sticker.facear.preload ADB shell pm uninstall --user 0 com.samsung.android.app.camera.sticker.stamp.preload ADB shell pm uninstall --user 0 com.samsung.android.stickercenter

-Did a factory reset to clear up the mess caused by this and when I later learned the disable-user, I did that instead on the sticker-stuff, and disabling it has no side-effects.
+Did a factory reset to clear up the mess caused by this (ADD: as pointed out by kuba below, an install-existing would have fixed it) and when I later learned the disable-user, I did that instead on the sticker-stuff, and disabling it has no side-effects.